hamzaansari1947/MINI-STORE-INVENTORY-MANAGER/README.md

 ## Features

-* Add Product
+* Add Product - Insert new product details.
-* View Products
+* View Products - Display all available products.
-* Search Product
+* Search Product - Find a product by ID or name.
-* Update Product
+* Update Product - Modify product information.
-* Delete Product
+* Delete Product - Remove a product from inventory.
-* Restock Product
+* Restock Product - Increase product quantity.
-* Low Stock Alert
+* Low Stock Alert - Notify when stock falls below a threshold.
-* Menu Driven Interface
+* Menu Driven Interface - User-friendly console menu for all operations.

 ## Technologies Used